 There is little scientific evidence supporting the claim of nutritional superiority of either camp.

 Currently, researchers agree that there is a lack of well-designed studies investigating this question and call for additional research.
 What they do know definitively is that the nutritional content of fruits and vegetables depends on many factors including the genetic makeup of the plant, the soil in which it is grown, the pest and disease burden, the time between planting and harvest and between harvest and consumption, storage and transportation conditions, as well as other environmental conditions.
-As we discovered in our previous article, it is important to think of organic and conventional methods as two different options for growing.
+As we discovered in Conventional..or Organic? it is important to think of organic and conventional methods as two different options for growing crops.
 And while you might prefer to buy organic crops, doing so does not guarantee an increased nutritional value.

 There is one recommendation that all scientists and public health experts agree on, though.
 In order to improve public health, consumers need to eat more fruit and vegetables—regardless of how they are produced.
 In 2010, the USDA and Health and Human Services released the Dietary Guidelines for Americans that recommended filling half your plate with fruits and vegetables.
 The only additional information to supplement this recommendation for healthy eating is to focus on whole fruits and to vary the types of vegetables you eat.
 In fact, these guidelines say nothing about organically or conventionally grown fruits and vegetables.